Nor’easter, ‘bomb cyclone’ to deliver heavy snow, wind to East Coast

 What’s almost certain is that somebody in the Northeast will see a foot or more of snow.
 That’s most likely in coastal Maine or in eastern Massachusetts, particularly from Boston to Cape Cod.
 Totals topping 16 inches with blizzard conditions can’t be ruled out there.

-Farther south, cities like Hartford, New York and even Salisbury, Md., and Virginia Beach could be in for a hefty plowable snowfall, with a sneaky plastering set to back in off the ocean.
+Farther south, cities like Hartford, Conn., New York and even Salisbury, Md., and Virginia Beach could be in for a hefty snowfall, with a sneaky plastering set to back in off the ocean.

-Winter storm watches, affecting more than 35 million people, stretch from coastal North Carolina and the Virginia Tidewater all the way northeast to the Massachusetts-Maine border.
+Winter storm watches, affecting more than 35 million people, stretch from coastal North Carolina and the Virginia Tidewater all the way northeast to the Massachusetts-New Hampshire border.
 They will probably be extended north into Maine later Thursday.
-The watches include Virginia Beach, Richmond, Ocean City, Md., Dover, Del., Philadelphia, New York, Hartford, Providence, Boston and Worcester.
+The watches include Virginia Beach; Richmond; Ocean City, Md.; Dover, Del.; Philadelphia; New York; Hartford; Providence, R.I.; Boston; and Worcester, Mass.

 In addition to heavy snow, some residents of Rhode Island, southeastern Massachusetts and coastal Maine and New Hampshire will see a 1- to 3-foot ocean surge as the storm pushes water toward the coastline.
 The surge, combined with high astronomical tides, could spur flooding and beach erosion.
-Strong to damaging winds are possible too, with gusts topping 60 mph on the Cape and Islands.
+Strong to damaging winds are possible, too, with gusts topping 60 mph on the Cape and Islands.

 The town of Scituate, Mass., is calling for voluntary evacuations of residents occupying vulnerable beachside homes.